-High Speed Rail Finance (1) plc (the "Company") is a wholly owned subsidiary of Helix Acquisition Limited, a company registered in England and Wales.
+High Speed Rail Finance plc (the "Company") is a wholly owned subsidiary of Helix Acquisition Limited, a company incorporated and registered in the United Kingdom.

 The Company's main purpose is to administer and manage an element of the debt raising strategy for the Helix Acquisition Limited group (the "Group") of companies.
-The Company has issued £856.5m of bonds that are listed on the London Stock Exchange. £246.5m of these bonds are index linked.
+The Company issued US private placement notes ("USPP notes") to institutional investors.

-The Directors do not anticipate any changes to activities of the Company in the foreseeable future.
+The Directors do not anticipate any changes to the activities of the Company in the foreseeable future.